ogjex/d2neverdies/d2nd-docs/docs/recent.md

-*- add new stat to itemstatcost: crafting_charge_counter *- add string for crafting charges to item-modifiers.json *- add new property "craft-charge" using crafting_charge_counter
-- add 6 new bauble charges as items
+*- add new stat to itemstatcost: crafting_charge_counter *- add string for crafting charges to item-modifiers.json *- add new property "craft-charge" using crafting_charge_counter *- add 6 new bauble charges as items
-    - in item-names
+*    - in item-names
 *    - in misc.txt as well
-- add Baubles, Crafting Baubles, +6 Crafting Baubles to JSON list of vfx ]
+*- add Baubles, Crafting Baubles, +6 Crafting Baubles to JSON list of vfx
+- add recipes for Baubles:
+    - baubles to crafting baubles
+    - crafting baubles to lvl 1-7
+*    - charged crafting baubles
+*    - depleted crafting baubles (if less or equal to 0)
+- add drop chances to monsters for Baubles
+]